thepettypow/thepettypow/README.md

 - Python (main)
 - Go
 - ruby (used in security research)
-- nodeJS (used in security research)
+- JS (used in security research | was a nightmare)
 - rust (just for fun)